-There’s not much U.S. Army Sgt.
-1st Class Leverion
+NAPLES, Italy - There's not much U.S. Army Sergeant 1st Class Leverion

 Wynn hasn't done in his nearly 20 years of military service and four combat